-President, California State Board of Education and Stanford Emeritus Professor of Education (and Business Administration by courtesy) Affiliated Faculty, Political Science
+The longest serving President of California State Board of Education with his second and final term from 2011 to 2019; Stanford Emeritus Professor of Education (and Business Administration by courtesy) Affiliated Faculty, Political Science

 Michael W. Kirst is Professor Emeritus of Education and Business Administration at Stanford University.
 In 2011, Kirst became the President of the California State Board Of Education for the second time.
 Professor Kirst was a member of the California State Board of Education (1975/1982) and its president from 1977 to 1981.

 Dr. Kirst received his bachelor’s degree in economics from Dartmouth College, his M.P.A. in government and economics from Harvard University, and his Ph.D. in political economy and government from Harvard.